Russia-Ukraine tensions: EU readies for escalating tensions

-The European Union is making plans to switch energy supplies and house refugees in the face of fears Russia will escalate its efforts to destabilise Ukraine.
+The US is relocating its embassy from Ukraine’s capital because of a “dramatic acceleration in the build-up of Russian forces” while the European Union makes plans to switch energy supplies and house refugees.

-Meanwhile, Russia has suggested it was ready to keep talking to the West to try to defuse a security crisis in which it has massed a huge force within striking distance of Ukraine.
+The moves come as US officials warn that Moscow could be poised to launch an attack on Ukraine, including on the capital Kyiv.

-Russia’s joint exercises with ally Belarus and other drills near Ukraine have fanned fears Russia may be poised to invade, something Moscow has repeatedly denied planning.
+Russia’s joint exercises with ally Belarus and other drills near Ukraine have fanned fears Russia might invade, something Moscow has repeatedly denied.

+Ukraine’s President Volodymyr Zelenskiy said he had heard that Wednesday could be the day of a Russian invasion and would proclaim it a day of Ukrainian national unity instead.

+Mr Zelenskiy, who has tended to play down suggestions that an attack is imminent, did not say who had suggested the date of February 16.

+“My team and I constantly review the security situation to determine when prudence dictates a change in posture,” Mr Blinken said.

+Meanwhile, Russia has suggested it was ready to keep talking to the West to try to defuse the security crisis.

-On Tuesday morning, President Vladimir Putin was shown asking his foreign minister, Sergei Lavrov, whether there was a chance of an agreement to address Russia’s security concerns, or whether it was just being dragged into tortuous negotiations.
+On Tuesday morning, Mr Putin was shown asking his foreign minister, Sergei Lavrov, whether there was a chance of an agreement to address Russia’s security concerns, or whether it was just being dragged into tortuous negotiations.

-Mr Lavrov replied: “We have already warned more than once that we will not allow endless negotiations on questions that demand a solution today.”
+“We have already warned more than once that we will not allow endless negotiations on questions that demand a solution today,” Mr Lavrov replied.

 But he added: “It seems to me that our possibilities are far from exhausted … At this stage, I would suggest continuing and building them up.”

-Washington has said Russia could invade Ukraine “any day now” and on Monday British Prime Minister Boris Johnson called the situation “very, very dangerous”.
+Washington has said Russia could invade Ukraine “any day now” and British Prime Minister Boris Johnson called the situation “very, very dangerous”.

+Early Tuesday, Mr Johnson tweeted: “We are on an edge of a precipice but there is still time for President Putin to step back.”

+Foreign Secretary Liz Truss wrote that “latest information suggests Russia could invade at any moment”.

 Russia has positioned more than 100,000 troops near to Ukraine’s borders but denies planning to invade, accusing the West of hysteria.